Less Than Truckload LTL Rates and Quotes

 A: Yes, there are several different options if you have specific requirements around delivery or shipping.
 They include:

-Q: How do I know if LTL shipping is right for my needs?
+Q: How do I know if less than truckload (LTL) shipping is right for my needs?

 A: LTL shipping makes the most sense for businesses that are looking to minimize costs and that are shipping freight under over 150lbs but less than 15,000lbs.